Swipe650/swipe-conky/README.md

 This repository contains my conky configuration files and radiotray bash scripts

-.conkyrc sits at the root of the home directory
+.conkyrc sits at the root of the home directory (rename conkyrc_bak to .conkyrc

 ##############